 John Hageman covers North Dakota politics from the Forum News Service bureau in Bismarck.
 He attended the University of Minnesota in the Twin Cities, where he studied journalism and political science, and he previously worked at the Grand Forks Herald and Bemidji Pioneer.

 - Member for

-BEMIDJI – The Bemidji City Council is poised to approve the 2013 budget and property tax levy during Monday night’s meeting.
+BEMIDJI – The Bemidji City Council approved its 2013 budget and property tax levy during its last meeting of the year Monday night.

 PARK RAPIDS – Charges have been filed after a vehicle rollover early Friday morning injured all five occupants of the car.
 According to a press release from the Hubbard County Sheriff’s Office, a 2006 Cadillac rolled at 1:46 a.m.
 Friday on County Road 45.
 The car, driven by 25-year old Grant James Gustafson of Walker, was going at a high rate of speed when it left the roadway and struck an approach, according to the press release.
 All of the occupants were taken to Sanford Medical Center in Bemidji, the press release said.